 Our goals are:

 The project is in active development.
-Explore our About page to learn more about the methods, see our Roadmap for upcoming milestones, or visit the Bibliography for key references on the subject of female scribes.
+Explore our About page to learn more about the methods, see the Explore the database to visualize the data or visit the Bibliography for key references on the subject of female scribes.